 Linear Pair of Angles

-Linear pair of angles are two adjacent angles that share a common vertex and a side, with their other sides lying on the same straight line.
+A linear pair of angles (adjacent supplementary angles) consists of two angles that share the same vertex and one common side, while their non-common sides extend in opposite directions along the same straight line.

-The sum of two angles in a linear pair is always equal to a straight angle (180° or π radians).
+The measures of the two angles in a linear pair always add up to a straight angle:

 $$ \alpha = 60° $$